slow-coding/scbot/README.md

 A practical AI Agent System continuously integrates several mainstream frameworks and combines them in an organic manner.

 **My goal** is to integrate the resources of the AI open-source ecosystem and create a truly user-friendly personal local Bot.
-This repository is still under rapid and continuous development.

 | Component | Tool/Framework |
 |----|----|